dirbacke/ckeditor-NEW-simple-link-plugin/README.md

 # ckeditor-NEW-simple-link-plugin

 A updated simple plugin to add a link for CKEditor</br>
-Testing successful on CKEditor ver.: 4.5.9 and 4.4.8
+Testing successful on CKEditor ver.: 4.6.2

 #GPL License